IntentArchitect/Docs/articles/module-building/designer-scripting/designer-scripting.md

 ## Event Triggered Scripts for Elements

 Event Triggered Scripts in a module building environment enable developers to execute custom logic when specified events occur for elements.
-Below is an example of an event triggered script and an overview of the available APIs to interact with elements in an event-driven manner.

 ![Event Triggered Script for Elements Screenshot](images/event-triggered-script-element.png)

+Inside the Module Builder designer you can add Element Event Handlers for an Element you've created or to an Element you want to extend from an existing Designer.

 ```typescript
 const stereotypeId = "65860af3-8805-4a63-9fb9-3884b80f4380";